Here Is What You Are

 Joan interviewed in 2004 by Kees Schreuders for Amigo

 Note: This interview appeared in Amigo # 7, April 2004.
-In the version below, I have made a few very minor revisions in the wording in a few of my responses for greater clarity, but the intended meaning has not been changed in any way whatsoever, and the overall content and perspective of the interview remains completely faithful to the original.
-I was very much into radical nonduality at the time I gave this interview, and so I would probably respond differently to some of these questions today. – J.T.
+In the version below, I have made a few very minor revisions in the wording in a few of my responses for greater clarity, but the intended meaning has not been changed in any way whatsoever, and the overall content and perspective of the interview remains completely faithful to the original. – J.T.

 Kees (K): After reading your book 'Awake in the Heartland', I recognized, as many will do, the longing and seeking for a breakthrough experience.
 Visiting, talking and writing to all kinds of teachers (Gangaji, Tony Parsons, Isaac Shapiro, Wayne Liquorman, Toni Packer, Steven Harrison), trying to discover the need of such an experience.